HubschmidF/Pain_Modulation_and_Uncertainty/README.md

 ### M5_Draws.xlsx
 Posterior MCMC draws of the best fitting model (Diff-HMM) of Schlagenhauf & al. 2013.
 Those draws are used for posterior inference on parameters.

+### Simulation folder
+Contains the simulated data for the models with most free parameters, generating parameter values and recovered parameter values.

 ## References
 1- Desch, S., Schweinhardt, P., Seymour, B., Flor, H., & Becker, S. (2023).
 Evidence for dopaminergic involvement in endogenous modulation of pain relief. eLife, 12, e81436. https://doi.org/10.7554/eLife.81436